zolweb/docker-npm/README.md

 ### About

-Essentially, this is just a set of [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) that manages a [Node.js](https://nodejs.org/) docker image.
-The docker image includes a script that allows commands to run as either the current user or the owner/group of the current directory, which the shell scripts take advantage of to make sure files are written with appropriate permissions rather than root.
+Essentially, this is just a set of [shell scripts](https://github.com/mkenney/docker-npm/tree/master/bin) that manage a [Node.js](https://nodejs.org/) docker image.
+The docker image includes a script ([`run-as-user`](https://github.com/mkenney/docker-scripts/tree/master/container)) that allows commands to run as either the current user or the owner/group of the current directory, which the shell scripts take advantage of to make sure files are written with appropriate permissions rather than root.

 #### Installation